lxqt/compton-conf/.github/ISSUE_TEMPLATE.md

 ##### System Information
 <!--- Include as many relevant details about the system you experienced    --->
 <!--- the bug in                                                           --->
 * Distribution & Version:
 * Kernel:
 * Qt Version:
-* libqtxgd Version:
+* libqtxdg Version:
 * lxqt-build-tools Version:
 * Package version: